saikiranambati942/loanprocess-rest-service/README.md

 [`cmd`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/cmd "API documentation") package:
 ------------------------------------------------------------------------------------------------------------------

 The `cmd` package is the starting point of our application.
-This has a server folder which contains server.go file where the main function of our application.
+This has a loanapiserver folder which contains loanapiserver.go file where the main function of our application resides.

 [`internal`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/internal "API documentation") package: